jsrepojs/jsrepo/sites/next/src/lib/docs/registry/providers/self-hosted.md

 Once you know where your static folder is you can use the `--output-dir` flag or the corresponding `outputDir` option in your `jsrepo-build-config.json` to build the registry and output it so it can be served from your static folder.

-For this example lets host our registry on our site `example.com` at `/r`.
+For this example let's host our registry on our site `example.com` at `/r`.

 Build with flag: